criteo-cookbooks/ms_dotnet/README.md

 --------

 * Windows Vista SP1 or later
-* Windows Server 2008 (not supported on Server Core Role)
+* Windows Server 2008 (not supported on Server Core)
 * Windows 7
-* Windows Server 2008 R2 (not supported on Server Core Role)
+* Windows Server 2008 R2 (not supported on Server Core )

 Attributes
 ==========